About the RAND Center for the Study of Aging

 The Center supports the research of approximately two dozen researchers with an interest in the social and economic functioning of the elderly.
 Their backgrounds include economics, sociology, demography, medical sciences, psychology, statistics, and survey research.

-Current research is funded by the National Institute on Aging, the Social Security Administration (SSA), the Department of Labor (DOL), the Centers for Medicare & Medicaid Services (CMS), the Agency for Health Care Policy and Reseach (AHCPR), the American Association of Retired Persons (AARP), the National Institute on Child Health and Human Development (NICHD), and several other organizations.
+Current research is funded by the National Institute on Aging, the Social Security Administration (SSA), the Department of Labor (DOL), the Centers for Medicare & Medicaid Services (CMS), the Agency for Healthcare Research & Quality (AHRQ), the American Association of Retired Persons (AARP), the National Institute on Child Health and Human Development (NICHD), and several other organizations.

 Send questions or comments about this site to Cary Greif.